 However, mesothelioma isn’t the only illness that can stem from asbestos exposure.
 There are other diseases like asbestosis or pleural disease.
 These aren’t cancers but have repercussions of their own.

 Some people will get asbestosis or pleural disease and mesothelioma as well.
 Some people may have mesothelioma or asbestosis and then get asbestosis a long time later.
 The dormancy period varies according to exposure level and a person’s body.
+If you’re interested in learning more about getting Workers Compensation benefits for Covid-19, visit this page.

 You want to create a record, even if you aren’t facing health problems.
 This protects you legally should future illnesses from asbestos exposure later arise.
 If you believe that you’ve been exposed to asbestos or another chemical at your job, contact WorkInjuryRights.Com™ experienced workers’ compensation lawyers for a free consultation!